Federal law and guidance on this subject should be reviewed together with this section.

 - Illinois employers may establish a preference policy in hiring military veterans or their relatives.
 See Veterans Preference Policies.

 - Employers need to comply with Illinois child labor laws when recruiting minors, including provisions that regulate the hours and time of year a minor may work.
 See Recruiting Underage Workers.

 - Employers need to correctly classify new hires as employees or independent contractors to comply with several Illinois employment laws, including minimum wage laws and unemployment insurance laws.
 See Independent Contractors.

-- Chicago has requirements pertaining to recruiting.
+- Aurora and Chicago have requirements pertaining to recruiting.
 See Local Requirements.